AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for Open Office database tutorials.

 Go back to the ooBase main project manager window.
 Click on "Queries" in the left hand column.
 Click on "Create Query in SQL View.
 Enter....

-The "Run Query" tool (Green tick) will take you on to a more helpful GUI.
+The "Run Query" tool (Green tick) will add a preview pane to the window.
 (If you've entered valid SQL!)
 You should see a list of the FNames, but without duplications.

 I'm afraid that the ooBase query wizard can't give you "complex" queries such as the one we've done with "distinct".
 You can use it to "rough out" a query, and then invoke "Edit in SQL view, if you wish.